msegzda/homebridge-nordpool-baltics/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Suggest an idea for this project
+about: Suggest an idea how plugin can help you and others
 title: ''
 labels: enhancement
 assignees: ''